mmuratarat/mmuratarat.github.io/_pages/faq.md

 46. [What is population mean and sample mean?](#what-is-population-mean-and-sample-mean)
 47. [What is population standard deviation and sample standard deviation?](#what-is-population-standard-deviation-and-sample-standard-deviation)
 48. [Why population standard deviation has N degrees of freedom while sample standard deviation has N-1 degrees of freedom?
 In other words, why 1/N inside root for population and 1/(N-1) inside root for sample standard deviation?](#why-population-standard-deviation-has-n-degrees-of-freedom-while-sample-standard-deviation-has-n-1-degrees-of-freedom-in-other-words-why-1n-inside-root-for-population-and-1n-1-inside-root-for-sample-standard-deviation)
+48. What is the trading-off between bias and variance to minimize mean squared error of an estimator?
 48. [What is the unbiased estimator and its proof?](#what-is-the-unbiased-estimator-and-its-proof)
 48. [What is the standard error of the estimate?](#what-is-the-standard-error-of-the-estimate)
 49. [What is the sampling distribution of the sample mean?](#what-is-the-sampling-distribution-of-the-sample-mean)